 OpenBlox uses Doxygen to document the C++ API.
 The documentation for the latest build is available on doxygen.openblox.org.

 Documentation for the Lua API is located on a separate site.

 We do not provide professional support for OpenBlox.
 However, if you want to get help, you can connect to the freenode IRC network and join the channel #OpenBlox.

-The OpenBlox project currently accepts donations with Bitcoin, Litecoin and PayPal.
+The OpenBlox project currently accepts donations by PayPal.
 You can find our current addresses signed by the project leader.
 While monetary contributions help keep our servers running, there are other ways to help the project.
 We’re always looking for new contributors, to keep OpenBlox going strong.